 Baltimore-Washington (http://www.nws.noaa.gov/climate/index.php?wfo=lwx); and

 The normal values used by the National Weather Service (NWS) in these provisional reports are based on the period from 1981 to 2010.
 The National Climatic Data Center released these normal values in July 2011.
 For information on the normal values, see the National Climatic Data Center Web page at http://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/climate-normals.

-An overall look at Virginia streamflow conditions is provided in the USGS WaterWatch summary plot of 7-day average streamflow conditions.
-Below is the summary plot for 88 Virginia sites during the 45-day period ending July 30, 2016, accessed at http://waterwatch.usgs.gov/index.php?id=pa07d&sid=w__plot&r=va on August 1, 2016.
+An overall look at Virginia streamflow conditions is provided in the USGS WaterWatch summary plot of daily average streamflow conditions, compared to historical records for any given date.
+Below is the summary plot for 88 Virginia sites during the 45-day period ending July 29, 2017, accessed on 8/1/17 at https://waterwatch.usgs.gov/index.php?id=pa01d&sid=w__plot&r=va.